jon49/blog/content/post/get_range_from_row_and_column_numbers.md

 '
 Public Function RRAnge(ByVal lRow As Long, ByVal lCol As Long, Optional ByVal lRowEnd As Long = 0 _
-    , Optional ByVal lColEnd As Long = 0, Optional ByVal wks As Worksheet = Nothing) As Range 'Determine if worksheet exist, if it doesnâ€™t then set to current location.
+    , Optional ByVal lColEnd As Long = 0, Optional ByVal wks As Worksheet = Nothing) As Range 'Determine if worksheet exist, if it doesn’t then set to current location.
     If wks Is Nothing Then Set wks = ActiveWorkbook.ActiveSheet

-    'Determine if the last row was set, if it isnâ€™t then get last row number in wks If lRowEnd < 1 Then
+    'Determine if the last row was set, if it isn’t then get last row number in wks If lRowEnd < 1 Then
         If lRowEnd Then
         'If lRowEnd is negative then get the last row in column number lRowEnd